 Emily thought it was adorable when Sara pretended to be a grown up because, as hard as she tried to sound like a grown up, she still had a squeaky little girl’s voice.
 “I’d like chocolate chip cookies please” answered Emily politely.

 The girls played for a long time.
 They went grocery shopping by the big Pine Trees imagining the place to be Pine’s grocery store.
-Pretending to gather ingredients they picked up pine cones.
-As they did Emily carried the basket as the girls dropped each ingredient they would need to make cookies.
-Katie smiled at her girls, “You girls are such BIG helpers to Mama, I don’t know what I would do without you.“ Emily and Sara beamed back at Katie (Mama) delighting in her kind words.
+The girls picked up pine cones as they pretended to gather ingredients.
+Emily carried the basket as the girls dropped each ingredient they needed to make cookies.
+Katie smiled at her girls, “You girls are such BIG helpers to Mama, I don’t know what I would do without you.”
+Emily and Sara beamed back at Katie (Mama) delighting in her kind words.

 When they got back to the playhouse the girls pretended to make the cookie dough.
-Sara and Emily were making a mess with the flour.
-Some, they pretended, was falling on the floor.
-Katie, in her serious grown up voice said, girls, girls, pay attention – look at the floor.
+Sara an”d Emily were making a mess with the pretend flour.
+Some was falling on the floor.
+Katie, in her serious grown up voice said, girls, girls, pay attention – look at the floor”.
 Both girls stopped and looked down at the imaginary flour covering the floor.
 Katie (Mama) told Emily to get the broom and she told Sara to grab the dustpan.
 She instructed Emily to sweep slowly so the flour dust didn’t fly all over the place.
 The girls worked together quickly and carefully.
 They then joined Katie to put the cookie dough on the pans.